What Is A Dangerous Calprotectin Level

 5. Advocate for Further Investigation: If your calprotectin level is significantly elevated, advocate for a thorough investigation, including a colonoscopy or other imaging studies.
 Early diagnosis and treatment of IBD or other inflammatory conditions can prevent long-term complications.

 Don't be afraid to ask questions and express your concerns.
-A colonoscopy, while invasive, is the gold standard for visualizing the colon and detecting inflammation, ulcers, or other abnormalities.
-By actively participating in your healthcare, you can ensure that you receive the timely and appropriate care you need.
+Even so, a colonoscopy, while invasive, is the gold standard for visualizing the colon and detecting inflammation, ulcers, or other abnormalities.
+By actively participating in your healthcare, you can confirm that you receive the timely and appropriate care you need.

 FAQ